-The following information details the changes to Commonwealth supported places that have occurred in previous years.
+The following information details the changes and proposed changes to Commonwealth supported places, including those that have occurred in previous years.

 Subject to the passage of legislation, from July 2014, the Australian Government will remove the upfront HECS-HELP discount of 10% for eligible students that pay their student contributions upfront and the voluntary HELP repayment bonus of 5%.

 Please Note, the removal of the upfront payment discount is determined on the study period census date, not the date on which payment is made.

 Students who make payment directly to the Australian Tax Office should arrange for payments prior to the end of the 2013/2014 financial year in order to receive the 5% discount.